A family-centred approach to care

 Please refrain from taking photos or filming medical procedures or staff while they are providing care, as this can distract from their work and invade the privacy of others.

 While we value and encourage feedback on your experience and care, there are official and appropriate ways to share you experience online.
-This may be through the Trust’s Patient Experience Team or the www.nhs.uk website.
+This may be through the Trust’s Patient Experience Team or the NHS website.
 Please consider the impact on others of anything you are posting on your own channels.
 Avoid sharing photos, videos, or content that could compromise the privacy or dignity of others, including patients, staff, or hospital visitors.

 Hospitals are places of care.
 Be considerate of noise levels and the feelings of those around you when using your phone for social media or taking photos.

 We place a high priority on patient confidentiality, dignity, and safety.
 These guidelines ensure that everyone’s privacy is respected and that our hospitals remain professional, caring environments for all patients and staff.
 By checking with staff and following these rules, you help maintain a supportive and respectful atmosphere for everyone.
-Thank you.

 We want to provide a safe environment that promotes health and reduces harm from exposure to second hand smoke.
-All our sites, including all buildings and grounds are now completely smoke free and there are no designated smoking areas.
+All our sites, including all buildings and grounds are completely smoke free and there are no designated smoking areas.
 If you wish to smoke you will need to leave our hospital grounds to do so.

 We know that many people are giving up smoking by switching to e-cigarettes and vapes.
 The use of e-cigarettes and vapes are therefore permitted on our grounds as long as it is away from other people.